How To Store Bread Yeast

 1. Divide the fresh yeast into usable portion sizes.

-3. First wrap the yeast tightly with plastic wrap, second with foil and third with plastic wrap again.
+3. First wrap it tightly with plastic wrap, second with foil and third with plastic wrap again.

 4. Place the wrapped fresh yeast into a plastic freezer bag.